itamarom/notepadjs/README.md

 ## About

 As a native Windows user who switched to macOS a few years back, one thing I never got over was the simplicity and usefulness of the old school Notepad app.
 This app aims to recreate that very same experience.
 It uses a fairly modern [File System Access API](https://wicg.github.io/file-system-access/) to allow reading and writing of local files.
+Unfortunately, this means it currently does not work on FireFox.
+To overcome this, local storage support will be implemented in the future.

 Also worth mentioning: this is my first time using Vue, so some things might not make perfect sense.
 Criticism, issues and PRs are welcome.